-Existing Board members are expected to achieve the share ownership levels within three (3) years from September 6, 2007, the Effective Date of the guideline.
-Going forward, new Board members will have three (3) years from their first appointment to comply with the guidelines.

-As of December 31, 2011, all of the Board members, except for Ms. Abrams, are in compliance with the guidelines.
-Ms. Abrams joined the Board in February 2010 and will be required to comply with minimum share ownership guidelines as defined by the Board.
+Existing Board members are generally expected to achieve the share ownership levels within three (3) years from September 6, 2007, the Effective Date of the guideline and in the case of new Board members within three (3) years from their first appointment, As of December 31, 2012, all of the Board members, except for Ms. Abrams, have achieved the ownership thresholds.
+Ms. Abrams joined the Board in February 2010 and will be required to comply with minimum share ownership guidelines over a reasonable period as defined by the Board.